 Boiler tanks

 Boiler tanks range in size from 2 to 7 litres, so it's worth checking the dimensions to see how much space you have available in your cupboard.
-Our boiler tanks are 2.4 litres, dispensing 6-7 cups of instant boiling water a time.
-Because the tank only takes 4 minutes to reheat, it's not usually necessary to choose a bigger boiler tank than that.
+Our boiler tanks are 2.4 litres, dispensing 6-7 cups of instant boiling water at a time.
+Because the tank only takes 4 minutes to reheat, it's not usually necessary to choose a bigger boiler tank than that, however, we now offer a 4-litre tank upgrade for just £99, drastically increasing its capacity and ensuring you never run out when you're cooking or brewing tea for the in-laws at your next family function.

 Water pressure